-The g-Eclipse framework provides extensions on top of the Eclipse platform that respect the common Eclipse guidelines; this means it contains separate views and editors for different functionalities.
-These functionalities are carried out by a set of tools, implemented as component-oriented Eclipse plug-ins that integrate seamlessly with other views and editors that are integrated in the three g-Eclipse Perspectives.
+The g-Eclipse framework provides extensions on top of the Eclipse platform that respect the common Eclipse guidelines.
+Thus, g-Eclipse contains separate views and editors for different functionalities.
+These functionalities are carried out by a set of tools, implemented as componentoriented Eclipse plug-ins that integrate seamlessly with other views and editors integrated in the three g-Eclipse Perspectives.